Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-i-basics-and-creation.md

 Activating a spell trigger item is a standard action and does not provoke attacks of opportunity.

+### Command Word
-**Command Word:** If no activation method is suggested either in the magic item description or by the nature of the item, assume that a command word is needed to activate it.
+If no activation method is suggested either in the magic item description or by the nature of the item, assume that a command word is needed to activate it.
 Command word activation means that a character speaks the word and the item activates.
 No other